 Your asbestos survey report will identify the location and extent of asbestos-containing materials, it will risk assess them and then make recommendations for future management.
 If the asbestos is in good condition and not likely to be damaged, then it can remain in situ and depending on the type of asbestos-containing material it will need to be subject to either six-monthly or annual asbestos re-inspections.
 The re-inspection will monitor its condition, ensuring it remains undamaged and in a safe condition.
 If the material has been damaged or has deteriorated, then the recommendation may be to undertake remedial works or remove the asbestos.
 Following an asbestos survey, a commercial decision can be made to decide whether the cost of future re-inspections is going to outweigh the cost of removing the asbestos in the first instance.

-Re-inspection Asbestos Surveys start from as little as £150, but the price will be dependent on the quantity of asbestos to be re-inspected and the location of the property.
-The cost also depends on whether we undertook the original asbestos survey.
-If we did not undertake the original survey and we are working from another company’s asbestos survey report, then as a UKAS accredited company, we must undertake an audit of the original asbestos survey to make sure it is fit for purpose, so the process is more involved.
+Asbestos re-inspection surveys start from as little as £150, but the price will be dependent on the quantity of asbestos to be re-inspected and the location of the property.
+The cost also often depends on whether you will be using the same company that undertook your original asbestos survey.
+For example, if we did not undertake the original survey and we are working from another company’s asbestos survey report, then as a UKAS accredited company, we must undertake an audit of the original asbestos survey to make sure it is fit for purpose, so the process is more involved.
 That said, every year we undertake a considerable number of re-inspections based upon other company’s survey reports, putting them into our own report template, taking new photos and drawing new plans, making it easy for us to re-inspect and update in future years.

 Other Factors Which Can Affect The Cost Of An Asbestos Survey